-Q: Whom should I leave the care of my dog to when I die?
+Q: To whom should I leave the care of my dog when I die?

 A: If you opt for a traditional pet trust, you must name a caregiver.
 This can be the same person if you trust him or her with financial as well as pet-care matters.
 However, if you want the oversight that a trustee provides, choose someone with financial and pet smarts for the role.
 This can be a family member or friend who isn’t able to take your dog for whatever reason, but who wants the best for them.